Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Introduction

 The first motivation for the present paper is to clean up this kind of mess.
 In Section~\ref{sec: revisited} we present full proofs for the chain of implications

 \hnt \centerline{Herwig--Lascar $\Longrightarrow$ Ribes--Zalesskii $\Longrightarrow$ Ash $\Longrightarrow$ Herwig--Lascar.} \hnt The most difficult step is the second implication, the first and the third are comparatively easy.
 The proof of this second step is essentially taken from Ash's paper, but written up in more detail and somehow polished so that it is accessible, hopefully, also to non-specialists.
 The method of that proof --- which might be called \emph{arborisation of a labelled graph with respect to an inverse monoid} --- seems to be interesting in its own right.
 It will also be used in Section~\ref{sec:strengthened}.
-It therefore seems justified to elaborate on the method of that proof in the present paper.
+It therefore seems justified to elaborate on the method of that proof in {Section~\ref{sec: revisited}}.
 The proof of the first implication is inspired by the one in~\cite{HL}.
 But, on the one hand, it is enriched with some pointers to the group-theoretic background: it is embedded into the context of Stallings and Schreier graphs, which seem to be \textsl{the} natural environment of these arguments.
 On the other hand, a slightly more general assertion is proved, which prepares the ground for a direct proof of the implication \hnt \centerline{(model-theoretic) Herwig--Lascar $\Longrightarrow$ Ash } \hnt which we also include (Section~\ref{subsec:HL===>Ash}).
 The idea for the third implication is taken from the second author's doctoral dissertation~\cite{bitterlichdiss}.

-The discussion of the subject Ash/Herwig--Lascar/Ribes--Zalesskii (i.e.~the content of Section~\ref{sec: revisited}) in particular intends to direct the attention of readers interested in model-theoretic extension problems to the relevance of Ash's work.
-That part of the paper may also be seen as a kind of survey with the emphasis of shedding new light on the context of these results.
-In particular, many of the proofs there are in fact new.
+One intention of the discussion of the subject Ash/Herwig--Lascar/Ribes--Zalesskii (i.e.~the content of Section~\ref{sec: revisited}) is to direct the attention of readers interested in model-theoretic extension problems to the relevance of inverse monoids and to Ash's work.
+More importantly, we also intend to shed new light on the context of the Herwig--Lascar results.
+Indeed, our treatment in Section~\ref{sec: revisited} leads to a new interpretation of these model-theoretic extension problems, namely as instances of \emph{finite approximation of free extensions} (cf.~Proposition~\ref{prop:EPPAin4.3.1}).